EthicalML/state-of-mlops-2020/contents.md

 ![](https://raw.githubusercontent.com/SeldonIO/seldon-core/master/doc/source/seldon.png)

-#### Seldon core is A machine learning orchestration and monitoring library in production
+#### Seldon core is an OSS library for  machine learning orchestration and monitoring in production